 Even though my sports passion isn’t as strong as it used to be, I still love getting together with friends and family to watch games because I still get to drink good beer and eat delicious game day snacks.
 Seriously.
 Sports food is the best food.
 I lovvveeee me some game day eats!

-These Lentil Enchilada Cups are vegetarian, baked, and totally delicious.
 My Cold Veggie Pizza recipe is a classic game day option (and even veggie-haters tend to love it).
 If you want to serve something with a little more umph, try my Slamdunk Sriracha Sliders—spicy, hearty, and, oh yeah, meatless!

 Love pizza rolls?
 How about making your own Baked Homemade Pizza Rolls?
 You can customize the filling to add in whatever makes your tummy grumble!
 And my Baked Buffalo Chicken Bites are always a crowd favorite.
 You have to make the Blue Cheese Yogurt Dip that goes with them—it’s killer!
-And while we’re on the buffalo kick—my Buffalo Chicken Dip recipe is a ton lighter and healthier than the standard, thanks to a heavy dose of Greek yogurt!
+And while we’re on the buffalo kick—my Buffalo Chicken Dip recipe is a ton healthier than the standard, thanks to a heavy dose of Greek yogurt!